Road Closures (Traffic Management Points) - FAQs

 3. What if I need to get in to check to see if someone is OK?

 During an incident, roads may need to be temporarily closed so that emergency services can respond.
 Following a fire, flood, storm or other emergency, emergency services will need to assess the affected area and subsequent damage and danger.
-If you are concerned about the welfare of a family member, friend or relative during in an emergency, you can contact the Department of Human Services.
+If you are concerned about the welfare of a family member, friend or relative during in an emergency, you can contact the Department of Health and Human Services.
 This will assist emergency services in their efforts to locate missing people.

 The Red Cross database ‘Register, Find, Reunite’ may help you locate your loved one.
 You can register to be on this database by going to www.register.redcross.org.au